Exunys/Aimbot-V3/README.md

 <details> <summary> Previews </summary>

-### The video below shows how stable and strong the aim lock is and that It's perfect for HvH.
+### The video below showcases the stability and strength of the aim lock and how its perfect for HvH scenarios.

 https://github.com/Exunys/Aimbot-V3/assets/76539058/408a4c1e-39fc-4499-9e1d-41aabd4429a0

-### The videos below shows how smooth the aim lock is and that It's adjustable to assist for aiming in any type of game.
+### The videos below showcases the smoothness of the aim lock and its adjustable style engineered to assist for aiming in any type of game.

 https://github.com/Exunys/Aimbot-V3/assets/76539058/8238183a-1594-4ca4-a146-c55c0cf76106

 https://github.com/Exunys/Aimbot-V3/assets/76539058/b77fe625-aecc-41ed-9543-47460ca2703d

-### The video below shows how the `Blacklist` and `Whitelist` functions work.
+### The video below showcases the `Blacklist` and `Whitelist` methods.

 https://github.com/Exunys/Aimbot-V3/assets/76539058/5e202703-d86d-4563-af52-f757e43fde39